GRUB

 # mount /esp

-Install necessary tools:
+Install the necessary tools:

 # ix mut set/boot/efi